Ji-Hwan Bae Player Props: Pirates vs. Mariners

 Mariners Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Mariners pitching staff ranks 12th in the league.
+- The Mariners pitching staff is 11th in the league with a collective 8.9 strikeouts per nine innings.

-- The Mariners have a 3.47 team ERA that ranks third among all MLB pitching staffs.
+- The Mariners have a 3.62 team ERA that ranks third across all league pitching staffs.

-- Mariners pitchers combine to give up the fewest home runs in baseball (34 total, 0.7 per game).
+- The Mariners surrender the first-fewest home runs in baseball (41 total, 0.8 per game).

 © 2023 Data Skrive.
 All rights reserved.